trixtan/trixtan.github.io/ads.cloud/_posts/2022-10-27-ads-cloud-3-publishing-cdt-cloud-in-internet.markdown

 title:  "Exposing CDT.cloud with Nginx"
 date:   2022-10-27 09:58:54 +0100
 ---
-To expose CDT.cloud and make it accessible from any browser, I opted fornthe following stack:
+To expose CDT.cloud and make it accessible from any browser, I opted for the following stack:
 - NGINX as web server, configured for reverse proxying requests to CDT.cloud
 - LetsEncrypt to get free SSL certificates